 Usually, a password authentication is used to connect remotely via SSH.
 You can harden your SSH access by using SSH keys instead.

-To learn how to generate a public/private key pair and use them to connect to your server, check out our guide here.
+Learn how to generate a public/private key pair and use them to connect to your server.

 Set up a firewall